Michael-Q-Ly/Beginning_CPP/013_ClassesAndObjects/SectionChallenge/README.md

 The program must support the following:

-class Movie - mocdels a movie which includes
+class Movie - models a movie which includes
 - movie name
 - movie rating (G, PG, PG-13, R)
 - watched - the number of times the movie has been watched